mercure-imaging/mercure/docs/monitoring.rst

 .. tip:: If you want to run Redash on a different port than :80, then you need to edit the file "/opt/redash/docker-compose.yml" and change the value "80:80" in the nginx section to, e.g., "8888:80".
 Afterwards, you need to restart the nginx container.

-After the database tables have been created by the mercure bookkeeper services, you can grant read-only permissions to the user "redash".
+Database tables are automatically created by the bookkeeper service during the mercure installation.
+It is recommended to grant read-only permissions for these tables, e.g. to the user "redash".
 This can be achieved by running the following commands.

 ::